This post may contain affiliate links.

 As we rode around Kochi in tuk tuks we spotted some amazing street art, I need to Google and find out more about it, but it was so good I stopped to take pictures.

 All that and art, dance and culture, the Indian epic Mahabharata, so much crammed into 2 short days.
 All these jigsaw pieces fit beautifully together with what we have learned in other ports on the spice route and back home in London.
 We liked Fort Kochi a lot.

 We liked Fort Kochi a lot.
 Thanks for reading, hit like or share to make me happy, leave a comment to show me you care.
-You can find more posts on destinations in India below, or head back to our main India Travel Guide.
+You can find more posts on destinations in India below, or head back to our main India Travel Guide at the link above.